jolienvanhooff/SMCevolution/README.md

 # SMCevolution
 **Evolutionary histories and current-day distributions of eukaryotic SMC complexes' proteins**

-*NB: typically, this repository serves to share and visualize results and, importantly, to keep track of the versions of such results*
-*It is not intended to use as a location for storing all sorts of intermediate files*
+*NB: typically, this repository serves to share and visualize results and, importantly, to keep track of the versions of such results.
+It is not intended to use as a location for storing all sorts of intermediate files*

 ## proteins
 * Lists (\*.txt) and FASTA files (\*.fa) of SMC complexes' proteins